davidrama/k8s-rook-setup/README.md

 Meaning each service will be avalaible on NODEIP:port then handled by the LB.

-As I do not run an external Load Balancer I will use MetalLB ([MetalLB, bare metal load-balancer for Kubernetes](https://metallb.universe.tf/installation/)) in ARP mode (might try BGP mode later on but need to change my network a "little" for that).
+As I do not run an external Load Balancer I will use MetalLB ([MetalLB, bare metal load-balancer for Kubernetes](https://metallb.universe.tf/installation/)) in ARP mode for now

 Idea behind It'll provide/use some IP's from my nodes Network (172.17.6.0/24) and bind services on them and route requests to Traefik(s) instances.

-For this I'll reserve 172.17.6.128/172.17.6.130 IP's.
+For this I'll reserve** 172.17.6.128/172.17.6.130 **IP's.

 ## MetalLB setting